2ndSightLab/ai-tracker/fixed.md

 Had to re-write what the model did again to have clean decent file names, abstraction, deduplicated and logical code.
 Fixed a logical flow issue that was preventing new account creation and role assumption.

-🟢 Fixed: Some of the errors are still base64 encoded in the diagram they need to be converted to text when displayed.
+🟢 Fixed: Some of the errors are still base64 encoded in the diagram they need to be converted to text when displayed. > this is partially fixed but not completely.
+Part of the problem is that the error logging is messed up as explained in mistakes section.
+TO DO.

 🟢 Better: Diagram is better but still slow.
 It doesn't seem to load whene the app is running. (good enough for now)